-- 1. A minimum of three semesters of Christian service during the freshman and sophomore years. - 2.
-A minimum of 10 weeks of Christian service per semester - 3.
-A minimum of one hour of Christian service per week have 60 or more transfer credits will be required to complete one semester of Christian service.
+- 1. A minimum of three terms of Christian service during the freshman and sophomore years. - 2.
+A minimum of 10 weeks of Christian service per term - 3.
+A minimum of one hour of Christian service per week transfer credits will be required to complete one term of Christian service.
 Successful completion of the Christian Service program is a graduation requirement.

 Students who transfer to OKWU or who transfer into the School of Ministry and Christian Thought will have the Christian Service requirement pro-rated on a percentage basis.
-Students who have at least 30 transfer credits will be required to complete two semesters of Christian Service classes.
-Students who
+Students who have at least 30 transfer credits will be required to complete two terms of Christian Service classes.
+Students who have 60 or more